 7. Asparagus can protect you from getting sick

 You’ve probably heard that Vitamin C is great for giving the immune system a boost.
 But you don’t have to peel oranges all day long just to get your Vitamin C fix.
 Asparagus is great for the immune system as well.
 “Asparagus is a great source of Vitamin C, which helps fight of colds and builds up the immune system,” Hayim notes.
 (One cup has 8 mg of vitamin C, about 10 percent of your recommended daily allowance.)

 Is there such a thing as too much asparagus?

-What’s the best way to eat asparagus?
+What's the best way to eat it to reap the benefits of asparagus?

 Now that you know just how good asparagus is for you, let’s talk about how to prepare it.
 After all, we’ve all had flavorless asparagus at one point or another—and it’s not exactly appetizing.
 But when cooked in the right way, asparagus can be flat-out delicious.
 “I love a good grilled asparagus topped with a balsamic vinegar or fig balsamic,” says Feller. ”I also like to make sautéed asparagus with shallots and dill to go over fish.”

 As for Hayim, she’s all about blanching her asparagus.
 “This preserves the nutrients yet keeps it crunchy,” she says.
 Basically, put some washed and trimmed asparagus in a pot of boiling water for about a minute, then remove them and transfer to an ice bath to stop the cooking.

 You’re probably craving asparagus by now, right?
 Good, because you’re about to reap a ton of health benefits.
 And if you prepare it in the ways suggested by Hayim and Feller (can someone pass the balsamic vinegar, please?), it’ll taste great, too.
 Happy sautéing!

 Originally published on April 15, 2019 with additional reporting by Betty Gold.